So you are interested in buying an affordable road bike?

 You might assume that road bikes under 500 dollars are cheap, use inferior components and hardly worth the shopping effort.

-It will surprise you that there are plenty of quality road bikes in this price range.
+It will surprise you that there are plenty of quality road bikes in this price area.

 Before I get into the features these bikes include, I’ve anticipated and answered a couple of questions that will help guide your search.